Umuzi-org/ACN-syllabus/content/topics/messaging/honor-code/_index.md

 ## What is plagiarism?

 It's taking someone else's work, and submitting it as your own.
 That's the short version.
 If you are caught plagiarising we might not even let you into our full program.
-If you are caught plagiarising repeatedly we will have to kick you off the program.
+If you are caught plagiarising repeatedly we will have to kick you off the programme.